ForJobOk/forjobok.github.io/content/project/Hackathon_contest.md

 ---
-title: "Hackathon"
+title: "Hackathon & Contest"
 draft: false
 img: /images/Hackathon.png

 ---

-I often participate hackathon.
+I often participate hackathon and contest.
 I like the new technology, especially XR and Unity.
 And when I participate, I try to use the new technology.